 Selecting the right designation and path of development can be challenging.
-Designations often require several years of studying, examinations and potentially years of work experience.
+Designations often require several years of study, examinations, and potentially years of work experience.
 Professionals holding designations can tell you – it is worth the investment in yourself.
-It is important to remember that each designation differs from the rest and are typically focused on one career path.
+It is important to remember that each designation differs from the rest and is typically focused on one career path.

 You may be asking yourself is one designation enough?
 Will it enhance my career?
 Will it help me achieve a promotion or qualify for increased earnings?